Mart1ne1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints the groups the current user is a part of 3-new_owner changes the ownership of the file hello to the user betty 4-empty creates a new file called hello
+5-execute gives the owner permission to execute the file hello